nanbei45/metaTP/README.md

 snakemake up_regulated_gene
 ```

+(3)snakemake down_regulated_gen<br>
-(3)This process mainly involves extracting the sequences (DNA and protein) of up-regulated genes from the results of differentially expressed gene analysis for subsequent analysis, which is similar to the above steps.<br>
+This process mainly involves extracting the sequences (DNA and protein) of up-regulated genes from the results of differentially expressed gene analysis for subsequent analysis, which is similar to the above steps.<br>
 Run the following commands to perform downstream analyses such as gene function annotation, enrichment analysis, and structure prediction.<br>
 ```Bash
 snakemake down_regulated_gen